-(a) the Subscription Fees for the User Subscriptions in accordance with this clause 9;
+9.1.1 the Subscription Fees for the User Subscriptions in accordance with this clause 9;

-9.2 The Customer shall on the Order Date provide to the Supplier valid, up-to-date and complete credit/debit card details/bank account details or approved purchase order information acceptable to the Supplier and that will enable the Supplier to collect payment along with and any other relevant valid, up-to-date and complete contact and billing details.
+9.2 The Customer shall on the Signature Date provide to the Supplier valid, up-to-date and complete credit/debit card details/bank account details or approved purchase order information acceptable to the Supplier and that will enable the Supplier to collect payment along with and any other relevant valid, up-to-date and complete contact and billing details.